Stakeholder Council Member Bios

 Cindy Duch

 Picture of Cindy DuchCindy Duch is the PTI Project Director for the PEAL Center, Pennsylvania’s Parent Training and Information Center.
-Cindy is active in the Allegheny County (AIU3) Local Task Force (LTF) and was a previous Chairperson for that LTF.
-She currently serves as a Commissioner on the Employment First Oversight Commission.
-Cindy graduated from Robert Morris University with a BSBA in Economics.
-She lives in Allegheny County with her husband and two sons.
+She is active in the Allegheny County (AIU3) Local Task Force (LTF), in which she previously served as a Chairperson.
+Cindy also serves on the PA Rehabilitation Council, representing the PEAL Center, and on a local Advisory Council for the PA Human Relations Commission.
+She earned a BSBA in Economics from Robert Morris University and lives in Allegheny County with her husband and two sons.

 Nancy Geist Giacomini, Ed.D.